Skip to main content

 Several species of Pythium (e.g. irregulare, ultimum and aphanidermatum) are known to attack plant roots and pose a significant problem in the horticultural industry.
 These microbes are common in the environment and can also be found as contaminants in commercial soilless potting media.
 Some (e.g. P. ultimum) have very broad host ranges.

 As a soilborne organism colonizing plant roots in a symbiotic relationship (Actinovate was originally isolated from the roots of a linseed plant), the Streptomyces bacterium is ideally suited to protect plants from this type of pathogen.
-All of its diverse modes of action described above – competitive exclusion, antibiosis, nutrient segregation, fungal predation and plant immune induction come into play.
+All of its diverse modes of action described above – competitive exclusion, antibiosis, nutrient segregation, fungal predation, and plant immune induction come into play.
 Given enough time ahead of a pathogen exposure Actinovate will colonize and grow with the plant roots and shield them from the fungus.

 Rhizoctonia